Create the Native Menu Bar of Mac Apps with Flutter

 The menu title and items

-You specify the menu title to the label parameter and items to the menus parameter.
+You can specify the menu title to the label argument and items to the menus argument.

 For example, the following code creates the File menu with only the item New.